vrothenberg/CrewKB/memory-bank/activeContext.md

 ### Technical Considerations

-1. **API Selection**: We're using the SerperDev API for web search and the Entrez API for PubMed search.
+1. **API Selection**: We're using the SerperDev API for web search, the Entrez API for PubMed search, and the Semantic Scholar API for academic paper search.
 These APIs provide structured data that can be easily processed by the agents.

 2. **LLM Provider**: We're using Google's Gemini 2.0 Flash model for the agents, as it provides a good balance of performance, quality, and cost with its 1M token context window.